 - Develop a machine-learning model to identify potential waste, fraud, and abuse in an identification system used for building access, consumer purchases, and identity management.

 - Create an anomaly-detection system that identifies possible data exfiltration and unauthorized access in a cloud-based application.

 - Create a scheduling algorithm to more efficiently match patient needs and doctor performance for specific types of medical procedures.

 - Using nationwide installation data, analyze the potential to use a specific FHA financial product to aid low- and middle-income families in acquiring solar panels.

 Working with a client on their real-world problem provides valuable experience to enhance your academic knowledge, and develops your professional competency by learning how to work with a client effectively.
-As part of your Capstone project you will be assigned a liaison from the client firm who will meet with your team approximately once per week throughout the term.
-The role of the company liaison is to provide your team any needed technical and strategic guidance around your project, and their time is limited - so you will need to shape professional questions for your client and prepare discussion materials for those meetings to use their time most efficiently.
+As part of your Capstone project you will be assigned an industry liaison who will meet with your team approximately once per week throughout the term.
+The role of the liaison is to provide your team any needed technical and strategic guidance around your project, and their time is limited - so you will need to shape professional questions for your client and prepare discussion materials for those meetings to use their time most efficiently.